Encription0001/Encription0001/README.md

 # Information:
-I mainly do Python and Java, I like to work with discord bots, and SpigotAPI.
+I do C, C++, Python and Java, I like to work with algorithms and SpigotAPI.

-I'm from the USA, my time zone is EST.
+I'm from the USA

 ### Social Media: